50 Latest Kingdom IELTS Topics

 The graph below shows the average carbon dioxide (CO2) emissions per person in the United Kingdom, Sweden, Italy and Portugal between 1967 and 2007.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below shows the percentage of part-time workers in each country of the United Kingdom in 1980 and 2010.
+The graph shows children by age group as a percentage of the young population in the United Kingdom between 1990 and 2001.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 🚀 Prepare for IELTS writing section today!